 The Transrapid is a German-developed high-speed monorail utilizing an electromagnetic suspension (EMS) system, with testing beginning in 1987 and planning dating back to 1969.
 While Germany decided not to develop this design at scale, China did build out the Shanghai airport segment for commercial use, originally intending to provide a rapid solution for travelers to move the 175+ km between Shanghai and Hangzhou airports.
 Never extended beyond the initial Shanghai leg, China suspended its development following public resistance and cost concerns, instead opting for high-speed rail to connect Shanghai and Hangzhou.
 Since then, China has built 23,500 miles of conventional high-speed rail, with the fastest trains operating at 217 mph.

 This doesn’t mean that China has completely abandoned maglev technology or settled for the Transrapid model exclusively.
 The country has two competing designs for high-speed maglevs currently undergoing development and testing.
 The CRRC 600 maglev in Qingdao is reportedly capable of traveling up to 600 km/h (370 mph).
-A second design unveiled in Chengdu is designed for 620 km/h (390 mph), a potential record speed demonstrated in a run on a 165-metre (180 yd) test track.
+A second design unveiled in Chengdu is designed for 620 km/h (390 mph).
+Neither has been tested.
 While China continues experimenting with various maglev systems, the only one to reach commercial implementation remains the Shanghai Transrapid.

 Japan’s most prominent railways, although often misconstrued as maglev, are part of an extensive network of high-speed railways that regularly reach speeds of 200+ mph.